-Applications will be dealt with in order according to the following criteria:

-- a) Children who are in care or formerly in care of a local authority. - b) Children who have a valid medical reason for a specific placement.
+- 4.1.
+The Governors place importance on the operation of objective criteria which are clear and conform to statutory requirements in every respect and applications to the school will be dealt with in order according to the following criteria: - a) Looked After Children.
+A Looked After Child is a child who is a) in the care of a local authority or b) being provided with accommodation by a local authority in the exercise of their social services functions (under section 22(1) of the Children Act 1989).
+A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, child arrangement or special guardianship order, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted or became subject to a child arrangements order or special guardianship order. - b) Children who have a valid medical reason for a specific placement.
 You must give details on the preference form and this may be checked by a medical officer of the health authority.
 A letter in support from a senior health care professional will be required as evidence when you submit your preference form.
-You need to make it clear why only this school is appropriate for your child's medical needs. - c) Pupils who have a brother or sister (including half-brothers and sisters or step brothers and step sisters living in the same household) on roll at the school and of statutory school age when it opens in September. - d) We will then take account of where your child lives.
-We will give priority to those pupils who live nearest to the school.
-We use a computer mapping system, based on Ordnance Survey maps, to measure the distance from your home to the school gate nearest to your child's home using the shortest road route, unless it is possible to use a footpath which we consider a safe walking route.
+You need to make it clear why only this school is appropriate for your child's medical needs. - c) Students who have a sibling (including half-siblings, step-siblings or foster-siblings living in the same household) on roll at the school and of statutory school when the application is made. - d) Children of any member of staff at the school with two years' service.
+This is to aid both recruitment and retention of staff. - e) The Local Authority will then take account of where your child lives.
+The Local Authority will give priority to those students who live nearest to the school.
+The Authority's computer mapping system, based on Ordnance Survey maps, is used to measure the distance from your home to the school gate nearest to your child's home using the shortest road route, unless it is possible to use a footpath which we consider a safe walking route.